 If you turn 65 or meet a condition of release, a transfer balance cap (currently $1.6 million for the 2017-18 financial year) will apply to the total amount of super that an individual can hold in the retirement phase tax-free.

-Before deciding whether a TTR strategy is right for you, read Your guide to pensions and think about getting financial advice from a qualified financial adviser.
-Talk to UniSuper Advice on 1800 UADVICE (1800 823 842) to find out how they can help you.
+You may also like to consider getting financial advice from a qualified financial adviser.
+Talk to UniSuper Advice on 1800 823 842 to find out how they can help you.